Investing in Infrastructure

 Protecting and Investing in Wisconsin's Transportation Infrastructure

 Wisconsin’s transportation infrastructure is a part of our heritage as the dairy state.
 Many of the state’s industries, from manufacturing to tourism, timber to grain, depend on a healthy transportation system, including roads, bridges, freight rail, ports, and airports.

 Businesses across the state depend on a strong transportation backbone.
 The tourism industry relies on our transportation system to bring people to visit our state’s many tourist destinations.
-In addition, manufacturing, dairy, and many other industries need a quality transportation system to get products to and from markets efficiently, so they can maintain their competitive edge.
+In addition, manufacturing, dairy, and many other industries need a quality transportation system to get product to and from markets efficiently, so they can maintain their competitive edge.